brady-dfir/python-ids/README.md

 Flags DNS queries with excessive domain lenght, too many subdomains, suspicious TLDs (.xyz, .top, .click)

 ### Malicious IP Detection
 Loads IPs from blacklist.txt and flags and alerts traffic that involves them.
+IPs can be added to blacklist.txt

 ### Modular and Configurable
 Add new detectors by creating functions in detect.py and calling them from sniffer.py.
+All settings exist in config.py.
+Thresholds can be configured depending on the environment.

-##
+## Installation
+pip install scapy

+python main.py (use sudo if using linux)